Androdir/MedalSourceExtractor/README.md

 # MedalSourceExtractor
-A website that extracts the source video of a Medal URL.
+Extracts the source of a Medal URL, so others can view the video without opening Medal.

+This also lets you embed Medal videos in Discord.